MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 1. [Download the **Product Visualize** solution](http://download.microsoft.com/download/5/5/2/5520DCD1-DF0E-4255-A7C9-5C95E80E0596/ProductVisualize.zip).

-2. Go to the Dynamics 365 Sales Hub.
+2. Go to the Dynamics 365 for Sales Hub.

 2. Select the **Settings** button, and then select **Advanced Settings**.